annabel2509/comp122/labs/objects/README.md

 # Arrays

-As covered previously, we have a range of primitive data types for the fundamental problems we frequently encounter when programming.
+As covered in previous labs, we have a range of primitive data types for the fundamental problems we frequently encounter when programming.

 As we often deal with lists of values of the same type, these are built into the language directly as arrays.